NelsonBlakeN/FocusLedger/README.md

 - Deploy as a standard Dash app (see deployment guides for Heroku, Render, etc.)

 ## Code Structure
-- `focusledger/app.py`: Main Dash app
+- `focusledger/app.py`: Main Dash app (UI, callbacks, both graphs)
 - `focusledger/toggl_api.py`: Toggl API client
-- `focusledger/graphing.py`: Data processing and plotting
+- `focusledger/graphing.py`: Data processing and plotting (cumulative and rolling average)
-- `focusledger/tests/`: Unit tests
+- `focusledger/tests/`: Unit tests (including for both graphs)
+## Usage

+When you run the app, you will see two graphs:

+1. **Cumulative Time Graph**
+   - Shows the running total of hours per project over a rolling window.
+   - Controls: "Cumulative: Days to show" and "Cumulative: Rolling window (days)".

+2. **Rolling Average Graph**
+   - Shows the rolling average of hours per day for each project, over a rolling window.
+   - Controls: "Average: Days to show" and "Average: Rolling window (days)".
+   - The sum of all project averages is shown in the hover for each day.

+You can adjust the controls for each graph independently and click **Refresh** to update the data and graphs.

 ---